First Timers Guide to Big Dub

 WHAT TO EXPECT

 The best way to experience the festival is by being there the whole time.
-Tuesday arrival (must purchase upgrade) is a lowkey night with several activities like drum circle, a massive video game happy hour, open burn for fire spinners, a midnight LED flow session, and some theme camp activities.
-Tuesday is the prime arrival day and is best for those who wish to claim the best camping space, get set up, and meet your neighbors.
-Wednesday is the prime arrival day which gets very exciting as friends reunite and activities start to pick up, including two of the secondary stages opening for music during daylight hours with silent disco taking place at the Pirate Ship after dark.
-Mandatory orientation with Chad & Nicole (the owner & GM) also takes place on Wednesday.
+Tuesday arrival is greeted with a lowkey night with several activities like drum circle, a massive video game happy hour with local DJs, open burn for fire spinners, a midnight LED flow session, and some theme camp activities.
+Tuesday is the prime arrival day and is best for those who wish to claim the best camping space, get set up, and meet neighbors.
+Wednesday is when activities start to pick up, including two of the secondary stages opening for music with silent disco taking place at the Pirate Ship after dark.
+Weather depending, this is also a day where “Big Dub Orientation” is held.

 Thursday is the first full-swing day when all stages are open for music, theme camps are all open, and activities are found everywhere.
 Friday is a continuation of this.
 Saturday is the finale night.
 Activities start to thin out by the afternoon as the focus on Saturday is often at the stages, most of which are full all day long.

 Important to note: Stone Circle stage closes at 11pm Thursday and midnight on Friday/Saturday.
 This is due to a noise ordinance of our own construct.
 We strive to keep the neighbors happy so that we can come back every year.
 So we encourage people who want to enjoy music to the fullest to give their attention to the Stone Circle stage while it is open.
 The other stages stay open afterhours but at a reduced volume, again to keep the community happy and at peace.